Health & Safety

-The dyes and chemicals we sell are very safe as long as you use a little common sense when handling them.
+The dyes and chemicals we sell are safe as long as you use a little common sense when handling them.

 Common Sense and Color: We sell strong and colorful fabric dye.
 Be careful where you use the dye because dye STAINS things.
 Dye will stain your skin, carpet, table, floor, driveway, pet, lawn, gutter, street, clothing, aluminum pans, etc. This dye generally does not stain plastic, although I've seen some colors stain some plastics.
 I've never seen or heard of this dye stain the inside of a washing machine.
 But, because I don't know what all washing machines are made of, I will not guarantee that it will not stain something inside your machine.
 However, I and many of my customers use this dye in their washing machines without a problem.
 It is much easier to prevent dye stains than it is to remove them.
 WEAR GLOVES and protective clothing to keep dye from staining skin.
 Cover work areas with a base of plastic covered with newspapers or cardboard to protect your house, driveway, or lawn.
 Avoid spills by keeping out pets.
 Use common sense!
-If you do get dye on your skin, it may take a day or so to wash off, but it shouldn't make you sick.
+If you do get dye on your skin, it may take a day or so to wash off.
 If you get dye on your carpet, table, etc., it may or may not wash out.
 Chlorine bleach can remove dye but it can also ruin what you use it on and bleach should not be used on skin.
 "In general there are no known chronic effects associated with overexposure to this material.''

 Common Sense and breathing powders: People should take care not to breath powders of any kind (flour, dirt, laundry soap, etc.) You can avoid breathing dye powders and chemicals by wearing a NOISH/MSHA Approved Dust Respirator.
 Some people may be allergic to some dye powders and breathing them may cause asthma-type symptoms such as difficulty in breathing.